DataDog/documentation/content/en/cloud_cost_management/aws.md

 Visualize your ingested data using out of the box cost types.
 Datadog's cloud cost metric names contain various terms that describe how they are calculated.

 ### Amortized vs. unblended costs
 **Amortized** cost metrics, distribute pre-payments (like up-front savings plans fees) across the entire discount term (accrual basis).
 As savings plans are applied to covered usage, the costs for that savings plan appear as usage charges.
 The unused portion appears on the accrual date.
-As a caveat of AWS reporting, the unused portion of an RI Fee always appears on the first of the month (i.e. this type of fee is not amortized across the billing period).
+As a caveat of AWS reporting, the unused portion of an RI Fee always appears on the first of the month.
+That is, RI Fees are not amortized across the billing period.

 **Unblended** cost metrics show all charges on the date that they were incurred (cash basis).
 These metrics match the AWS invoice exactly.

 ### Net costs
 **Net** costs apply private discounts directly to usage.
 The cost for a specific resource or tag represents the actual effective cost after all savings are realized.

-Alternatively, if you're not using a net metric, private discounts will show as separate, negative-valued line items with no tags.
-Rather than attributing the costs to actual usage, they are treated as global discounts.
+Alternatively, other metrics show private discounts as separate, negative-valued line items with no tags.
+Rather than attributing the discounts to actual usage, they are treated as offsets to total cost with no ownership.

-Not all AWS accounts have net cost metrics.
-They are only available if your account has privately negotiated enterprise discounts.
+Net cost metrics are available if your account has privately negotiated enterprise discounts.
 If your account doesn't have net metrics available, use the corresponding metric without `net` in the name.

 ### Shared resources allocated
 Metrics with the suffix `.shared.resources.allocated` include additional Datadog-powered [container cost allocation][11].
 These metrics contain all of the same costs as the AWS metric, but with additional breakdowns and insights for container workloads.